wp-plugins/contact-coldform/readme.txt

 Typical plugin install: upload, activate, and customize in the WP Admin.

-1. Unzip and upload the entire directory to your "plugins" folder and activate via the WP Admin.
+1. Unzip and upload the entire directory to your "plugins" folder and activate
 2. Use the shortcode to display Coldform on any post or page, or:
 3. Use the template tag to display the Coldform anywhere in your theme.
-4. Visit the Contact Coldform Settings Page to configure your options and for more information.
+4. Visit the Coldform Settings Page to configure your options and for more info.

 Shortcode: `[coldform]`